 Safety Before, During & Always

-All of the Staff for Life helicopters are equipped with safety systems, such as night vision goggles, terrain awareness and warning system (TAWS), advanced global positioning systems (GPS) and avionics to help our pilots and crews arrive quickly and safely.
+All of MU Health Care's Air Medical Service helicopters are equipped with safety systems, such as night-vision goggles, terrain awareness and warning system (TAWS), advanced global positioning systems (GPS) and autopilot to help our pilots and crews arrive quickly and safely.

-The Staff for Life Helicopter Service is one of the only air medical helicopter services in the state to carry two units of packed red blood cells on every flight.
+MU Health Care's Air Medical Service carries blood products, including two units of packed red blood cells and plasma on MU1 and MU2.
 For patients requiring rapid infusion because of an accident, internal injury or severe medical condition, this blood may be used to prolong the survival of the patient prior to arrival to the hospital.

 In-flight portable ultrasound allows the team to rapidly detect some internal injuries and create tailored treatment plans based on those findings.
 It permits the skilled nurses and paramedics a view inside the body not otherwise readily available in the field.